Terms & Conditions of Purchase

-1.2.
-In these conditions, the following rules of interpretation apply:
+1.2 In these Conditions, the following rules of interpretation apply:

-a) a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);
+- a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);

 - a reference to a party includes its personal representatives, successors or permitted assigns;

-d) any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms;
+- any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms;

-f) unless the context otherwise requires, a reference to one gender shall include a reference to the other genders and words expressed in the singular shall include the plural and vice versa.
+- unless the context otherwise requires, a reference to one gender shall include a reference to the other genders and words expressed in the singular shall include the plural and vice versa.

-2.1.
-The order constitutes an offer by the Customer to purchase Goods and/or Services from the Supplier in accordance with these Conditions.
+2.1 The Order constitutes an offer by the Customer to purchase Goods and/or Services from the Supplier in accordance with these Conditions.

-2.2.
-The order shall be deemed to be accepted on the earlier of:
+2.2 The Order shall be deemed to be accepted on the earlier of:

-a) the Supplier issuing written acceptance of the Order; or
+- the Supplier issuing written acceptance of the Order; or

-b) any act by the Supplier consistent with fulfilling the Order,
+- any act by the Supplier consistent with fulfilling the Order,

 at which point and on which date the Contract shall come into existence (Commencement Date).